Alan Quilley recent published this article on his blog: What is YOUR definition of SAFE?. He says:

 “Safety means keeping yourself and others free from harm or danger.
 It means taking care not to fall or bump or run into things.
 It also means to avoid accidents by being careful with what you are doing.”

-Of course any word so popular and powerful is going to be abused and Rob Long explains in his recent article “Safety Justifies Anything and Everything”
+Of course any word so popular and powerful is going to be abused and Rob Long explains in his recent article “Safety Justifies Anything and Everything” He says: